Hardware Asset Management: Expert Insights [+5 Tools]

 • Cost savings - Helps organizations avoid unnecessary hardware purchases and reduces asset maintenance and support costs.

 • Better Asset Lifecycle Management - Helps manage the entire lifecycle of hardware assets, from procurement to disposal, in a structured and efficient way so that nothing gets lost, ignored, or forgotten about.
 We've all heard horror stories about zombie servers, servers in place taking up valuable time and resources because no one knows what they're being used for.
-Solid lifecycle management means that anything not being actively used is flagged and dealt with appropriately.
+Solid Lifecycle Management means that anything not being actively used is flagged and dealt with appropriately.

 • Improved business agility - Ensures that hardware assets are being used efficiently and effectively, which can increase productivity and reduce downtime.